 When you use Bing's Color filter (see Figure 2), your search results contain pictures that contain your chosen color as the predominant hue.

 Figure 2: Bing Images Search by Color Filters

 The Color filter (see Figure 2) provides four attributes:

-- All: This is the default option which allows you to search all colors available for a search term.
+This is the default option which allows you to search all colors available for a search term.
 You will see results, similar to what you can see in Figure 1.

 Figure 3: Pictures visible without any filters

 You’ll notice that both color and grayscale results are shown.
 Further below, see Figure 4, and here you will see that the Color only filter (highlighted in red within Figure 4) results in pictures that are colored.
 Yes, you see some stray grayscale results but even those pictures have a wee bit of color within their spread.